vivaria/edisonrul.ing/README.md

     *   This effect CANNOT be activated while "Dimensional Fissure" / "Macro Cosmos" is active.
     *   The ATK gained by this effect disappears if "Card Trooper" ceases to be face-up or has its effect negated (by "Skill Drain").

-*   If "Card Trooper's" first effect is activated, and it is flipped face-down then face-up again, the increase in ATK is no longer applied.
+*   If "Card Trooper"'s first effect is activated, and it is flipped face-down then face-up again, the increase in ATK is no longer applied.
 The effect can be activated again.
-*   If "Skill Drain" is activated after "Card Trooper's" first effect has been activated, the increase in ATK will be negated.
+*   If "Skill Drain" is activated after "Card Trooper"'s first effect has been activated, the increase in ATK will be negated.
 Even if "Skill Drain" leaves play, the increase in ATK will not return.
 *   The (2) Trigger Effect activates in the Graveyard.
     *   This effect activates even if "Card Trooper" was treated as an Equip Card on your side of the field.
     *   This effect activates if "Card Trooper" is destroyed while face-down.